Medical Activities - 2021-22

-The maternity hospital in Kolkata, Matribhavan, a modern 100 bed medical centre treated 41,328 patients (mothers and children) in its Outdoor Department and 3564 in the Indoor Department.
+The maternity hospital in Kolkata, Matribhavan, a modern 100 bed medical centre treated 27,889 patients (mothers and children).
 The hospital has three well equipped operation theatres, set up with provision for all intricate gynaecological and surgical operations, including oncology and laparoscopic surgery.
 It has also a well-equipped eye operation theatre.
-The hospital has its own pharmacy, Sri Maa Pharmacy for prompt supply of medicines; and also runs a clinic for children of age group 1 month to 3 years with full immunization as well as a clinical and bio-chemical laboratory equipped with modern technology to ensure efficient and quick service, details of which are given below :
+The hospital has its own pharmacy, Sri Maa Pharmacy for prompt supply of medicines; and also runs a clinic for neonates and children of age of group 1 month to 3 years with full immunization as well as a clinical and bio-chemical laboratory equipped with modern technology to ensure efficient and quick service, details of which are given below :

-Free and concessional treatment for Outdoor and Indoor patients including the above tests were given to 13,699 patients (mothers and children) amounting to Rs.35,75,223/-.
+Free and concessional treatment for Outdoor and Indoor patients including the above tests was given to 45,127 patients (mothers and children) amounting to Rs.
+31,37,318/-.

-The Ashrama in Kolkata conducted yoga classes (attendance : 85) and a charitable dispensary (allopathic, homoeopathic and ayurvedic) for women and children, where 4969 patients were treated, while the dispensary run by Vivekananda Vidyabhavan treated 1402 patients.
+The Ashrama in Entally ran a charitable dispensary (allopathic, homoeopathic and ayurvedic) for women and children, where 972 patients were treated.
+Amount spent : Rs.
+1,51,585/-.
+The dispensary run by Vivekananda Vidyabhavan treated 708 patients.
 Medicines were supplied free.
-Sevangan, the charitable clinic (Homoeopathy & Allopathic) of the Siriti centre served 9032 needy mothers and children through its different departments as detailed here below :
+Sevangan, the charitable clinic (homoeopathy and allopathy) of the Siriti centre served 4571 needy mothers and children through its different departments as detailed below :

 |No. of patients||No. of patients||No. of patients|

 In all, Medicines worth Rs.
 4,49,417/- were supplied free by the Siriti centre.